Kevin Downard

 Kevin Downard is a British - Australian academic scientist whose research specialises in the improving responses to infectious disease through the application and development of mass spectrometry and other molecular approaches in the life and medical sciences.
-Downard has 35 years of experience in the field and has written over 140 lead-author scientific peer-reviewed journal publications, over 150 conference proceedings, and two books including a textbook for the Royal Society of Chemistry and the first book to be published on the role of mass spectrometry in the study of protein interactions.
+Downard has over 35 years of experience in the field and has written 150 lead-author scientific peer-reviewed journal publications, and two books including a textbook for the Royal Society of Chemistry and the first book to be published on the role of mass spectrometry in the study of protein interactions.

 Education

-Downard was awarded his Ph.D. degree in chemistry from the University of Adelaide in South Australia where he received the inaugural Donald Stranks fellowship.
+Downard was awarded his Ph.D. degree from the University of Adelaide in South Australia where he received the inaugural Donald Stranks fellowship.

 Career

 A major focus of his research is to arrest the impact of infectious disease causing viruses.
-For over 20 years, he has led the development of new mass spectrometry, bioinformatics and computer-aided approaches to characterise respiratory viruses and is an international leader in this field.
+For some 25 years, he has led the development of new mass spectrometry, bioinformatics and computer-aided approaches to characterise respiratory viruses and is an international leader in this field.
 He has developed approaches to type, subtype, study the lineage, antigenicity, and evolution of the influenza virus and other respiratory biopathogens, including SARS CoV-2, and has identified and investigated the molecular basis of new antiviral enzyme inhibitors, to help arrest the impact of infectious diseases on human health.
+His laboratory has led Australia's response to the SARS-CoV2 virus with mass spectrometry since 2020.